mitermayer/atlaspack/docs/rust-migration/epics/plugin-parity/ticket-plugin-audit.md

 ## Tasks

 - Enumerate JS-only plugins and their usage (internal/external); capture owners and criticality.
-- Determine whether to port to Rust, shim via host bridge, or deprecate.
+- Determine whether to port to Rust, shim via host bridge, or deprecate; note whether integration CI coverage is needed for each.
-- Produce ranked plan with ETA and risks; align with rollout phases.
+- Produce ranked plan with ETA and risks; align with rollout phases and integration validation plans.

 ## Acceptance Criteria